 How to handle rate limit failures?

-Firstly, if you are an enterprise that is a regular user of Docker and pull images from Docker Hub, then you should strongly consider purchasing a Docker Hub Pro or Teams account which will allow you to perform 5000 pulls in a 24 hour period from Docker Hub.
+Firstly, if you are an enterprise that is a regular user of Docker and pull images from Docker Hub, then you should strongly consider purchasing a Docker Hub Pro or Teams account which will potentially allow you to perform unlimited pulls from Docker Hub.

 You should then configure your Docker Hub proxy on the Nexus Repo side with this Pro/Teams user as follows: